-The memory manager would allocate some memory for storing available and the value stored in memory would be represented in binary.
+The memory manager would allocate some memory for storing a variable, and the value stored in memory would be represented in binary.
 For example, the value stored in a variable could be 5, which would be represented as 101 in binary.

-Of 2 Using Arrays int n:
+Using Arrays

-1 of 2 ction of more than one of the same datatype.
-For example, an array An array is a colo of characters would be of the data type char, and an array of integers would be of the data type int.
+An array is a collection of more than one element of the same datatype.
+For example, an array of characters would be of the data type char, and an array of integers would be of the data type int.
 The number of elements in an array is determined by the size of the array.

 To declare an array in programming, we use a specific syntax.
-In C language, for example, we would write:
+Irra or trest, we would use: example, we would write: